 - Ask for advice from alumni, peer advisors, and academic advisors

-There are many publications available which offer practice examinations, as well as handbooks which provide information about the examination and how it is scored.
+There are many publications available that offer practice examinations, as well as handbooks that provide information about the examination and how it is scored.

 A specific block of study time should be set aside, preferably one or two hours daily.
 It is much better to study on a daily basis rather than attempt to review huge blocks of material in a short time.
 The emphasis ought to be on familiarizing yourself with concepts learned previously rather than on learning new material.